onfido/onfido-sdk-ui/README.md

   })

   ```
-  The `getCaptures` function contains information about the document and face captures made during the flow.
+  The `getCaptures` function contains the document and face files captured during the flow.
 Based on the applicant id, you can then create a check for the user via your backend.
 Here is an example of how to initiate a check from your backend.

   ```js
   const startCheck = (YOUR_APPLICANT_ID, yourSuccessCallback, yourErrorCallback) => {